OnlyFans: Data security

-In February 2020, BuzzFeed News reported that up to 4 terabytes of hacked OnlyFans content went viral on social media.
-It is supposed to come from hundreds of different accounts and was spread on Mega cloud storage and Google Drive.
-Daly Barnett, a technologist from the Electronic Frontier Foundation, told BuzzFeed News that "These platforms routinely have terrible security posture and reprehensible incident response".
+In February 2020, BuzzFeed News reported that up to four terabytes of hacked OnlyFans content went viral on social media.
+It was supposed to have come from hundreds of different accounts and was spread on Mega cloud storage and Google Drive.
 OnlyFans denied that any breach had occurred.
+Daly Barnett, a technologist from the Electronic Frontier Foundation, told BuzzFeed News that "These platforms routinely have terrible security posture and reprehensible incident response."